Code-Institute-Submissions/JochenFM-Milestone1/README.md

 1. I created a Github account under [JochenFM](https://github.com/JochenFM)

-2. I committed and pushed all files for this project to my Github repistory under [Milestone1](https://github.com/JochenFM/Milestone1)
+2. I committed and pushed all files for this project to my Github repistory [Milestone1](https://github.com/JochenFM/Milestone1)

 3. To make my website live and working for other people to look I followed the steps outlined [here](https://docs.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site):